rulewis/journey-optimizer.en/help/using/configuration/external-systems.md

 **How can I configure a capping rule?
 Is there a default capping rule?**

 By default, there is no capping rule.
 Capping rules are defined at sandbox level for a specific endpoint (the URL called), using the Capping API.
-Refer to [this section](../configuration/external-systems.md#capping) and [this page](https://experienceleague.adobe.com/docs/journeys/using/working-with-apis/capping.html).
+Refer to [this section](../configuration/external-systems.md#capping) and [Journey Orchestration documentation](https://experienceleague.adobe.com/docs/journeys/using/working-with-apis/capping.html){target="_blank"}.

 **How many retries are performed?
 Can I change the number of retries or define a minimum wait period between retries?**